MicrosoftDocs/OfficeDocs-SkypeForBusiness/Skype/SfBServer2019/hybrid/plan-cloud-auto-attendant.md

 This inherently means that you will have a hybrid implementation of Skype for Business Server 2019.
 See [Configure hybrid connectivity between Skype for Business Server and Office 365](configure-hybrid-connectivity.md) for details.

 An Auto Attendant can include a greeting the caller can't interact with (this can be a different message during office hours and outside office hours) and menu choices the users can interact with either with a voice response or by pressing a telephone keypad.
 The options can connect callers to employees, an Operator, call queues used by entire departments, and other auto attendants that act as sub-menus to a main Auto Attendant.
-Each Auto Attendant is a distinct virtual user on your Skype for Business Server 2019 system that is linked directly to an Auto Attendant in the Teams and Skype for Business Admin Center.
+Each Auto Attendant is represented as a resource account on your Skype for Business Server 2019 system that is linked directly to an Auto Attendant in the Teams and Skype for Business Admin Center.
 See [What are Phone System auto attendants?](/SkypeForBusiness/what-is-phone-system-in-office-365/what-are-phone-system-auto-attendants.md) for more detail on what Auto Attendants are and what options and features exist for Auto Attendants.

 > [!NOTE]
 > You are now able to link multiple inbound phone numbers to a single Cloud Auto Attendant.